-Here are just a three ways that you can homeschool during an emergency.
+Here are just three ways that you can homeschool during an emergency.

 Math it up

 So you have to go out to buy plywood to cover the windows.
 Exactly how much plywood will you need?
 How much will all of the plywood cost?
 Is your vehicle large enough to carry the plywood home?
+Perhaps you've been quarantined due to a local illness outbreak.
+Read articles to help your students understand how businesses come to the monetary losses that they might announce.
+For example, does the local tourist location say the event will cost them $250,000?
+Discuss how they came to that amount.
 These are realistic life-based math problems that students can solve during emergency preparations.
 Let multiplication, algebra, and geometry leap off of the math page and into your student’s life by helping them find an immediate use for their knowledge.

 Get your science on

 Have you ever heard the term that knowledge is power?
 Most emergency events that might occur where you live are no mystery.
-There are entire sciences dedicated to the movement of storms, predicting weather patterns, understanding the behavior of fire, and even creating structures to withstand earthquakes.
+There are entire sciences dedicated to the movement of storms, predicting weather patterns, understanding the behavior of fire, the transmission of disease, and even creating structures to withstand earthquakes.
 Some of your student’s fears can be alleviated if they understand the science behind the emergency event that faces you.
 So head to official government websites, as well as science sites, and other reputable sources of information about the emergency event that faces you and use it as an opportunity to understand the science behind it.
-Don’t use local news, as it’s intention is to inform, and not educate.
+Don’t use local news, as it’s intention is to inform, sometimes inflame, and not educate.
 Also, the constant repetition of results felt by others might have a agitating effect on some students.
 Remember you focus is the science behind the event.
-Empower your student to know exactly what is going on in the world and earth around them.
+Empower your students to know exactly what is going on in the world around them.

 Be a survivor

-Unfortunately common sense isn’t so common today.
+Unfortunately, common sense isn’t so common today.
 Have you talked to your student about avoiding downed power lines, and why it’s important?
 Do they know the safest place in your home to be if there happens to be an earthquake?
 What should they do in case there is a fire?
+Are they aware of why they should wash their hands?
 Do they understand what every human needs in order to survive?
-Use the opportunity of creating an emergency kit, “go bags”, and family emergency planning to help teach your student the important things they need to know in order to survive.
+Use the opportunity of creating an emergency kit, “go bags”, and family emergency planning to help teach your students the important things they need to know in order to survive.

 The director of Education Revolution was classroom teacher, who has a passion for the creative flexibility that homeschool allows her own family, and the families that she works with.
 Learn more about Yolanda Newton.